Asclepias tuberosa-Butterfly weed

 Description

-- This plant is renowned for having aphid problems.
+This plant is renowned for having aphid problems.
 I always see it being grown in rich garden soils, usually with excessive organic matter and thus water retention.
 The richer the soil the happier the plant, right?
-Don’t ask the plant, ask the aphids; they’ll tell you (if you could understand “Aphidese”) that everything thing is just great!
-Many years ago I was in Mattapoisett, MA, which is just to the west side of the Cape Cod Canal.
+Many years ago I was in Mattapoisett, MA, which is on the west side of the Cape Cod Canal.
 I stumbled across some butterfly weed growing trail side.
 I was delighted; I finally get to see this plant growing in its native haunts!
 (Which is always a goal of mine for every plant I grow).
 I was dumbstruck when I examined the soil it was growing in; there was a very thin layer of organic matter on the surface (like, 1/4 of an inch!) and below that was more or less pure sand!
 Boom.
 Case solved.
 It’s no wonder we have un-heathy plants, if this is what they grow in, in the wild.
 Long story short, let’s try giving these guys a really lean soil, and see how they do.
 Flowers in late July.

 Reviews